mazz/conditional-network-objc/README.md

 # conditional-network-objc

-Based on Advanced NSOperation WWDC 2015
+Based on Advanced NSOperations WWDC 2015
 .. but in objc